Correction of Decoupled Weight Decay: Experiments

 \subsection{Simple ViT-S/16}

 For training ViT-S/16 on the ImageNet-1k dataset, we use the model architecture and setup of \citet{beyer2022betterplainvitbaselines} for the \{AdamW, AdamC\} experiments including sincos2d positional encoding, batch size 1024, global average pooling (GAP), and augmentations including RandAugment \citep{NEURIPS2020_d85b63ef} and Mixup \citep{zhang2018mixup}.
 The only exception is Inception crop \citep{7298594}, for which we use the PyTorch implementation with crop scale lower bound $a_{min} = 0.05$. for \{AdamW, AdamC, Scion, ScionC\}, we train a model for \{30, 60, 90, 150, 300\} epochs.
-In addition, we follow the architecture changes made by \citet{pethick2025training} for DeiT \citep{DBLP:journals/corr/abs-2012-12877}: \begin{enumerate} \item Scale the GELU activation function as $\sqrt{2}$GELU to preserve variance \item Replace LayerNorm with RMSNorm. \end{enumerate} We also keep its maximum learning rates $\gamma_L = \gamma \rho_L = 0.0004 \times 500 = 0.2$ for the last Sign layer and $\gamma_l = \gamma \rho_l = 0.0004 \times 25 = 0.01$ for the rest.
-Overall we find that corrected weight decay requires higher maximum weight decay than the uncorrected counterpart after testing $\lambda \in \{0.1, 0.2\}$ for \{AdamW, AdamC\} and fully sweeping $\lambda \in \{4 \times 10^{-4}, \mathbf{8 \times 10^{-4}}, 1.2 \times 10^{-3}, 1.6 \times 10^{-3}\}$ for Scion and $C^2_l \in \{1.1875, \mathbf{0.79167}, 0.59375, 0.475\}$ ($\lambda_L = 0.004$ for the Sign layer) for ScionC (constant).
-For each setting we repeat the experiment for $N=3$ random seeds and report the ImageNet-1k top-1 val. accuracy as (mean) $\pm$ (sample standard deviation).
+In addition, we follow the architecture changes made by \citet{pethick2025training} for DeiT \citep{DBLP:journals/corr/abs-2012-12877}: \begin{enumerate} \item Scale the GELU activation function as $\sqrt{2}$GELU to preserve variance. \item Replace LayerNorm with RMSNorm. \end{enumerate} We also keep its maximum learning rates $\gamma_L = \gamma \rho_L = 0.0004 \times 500 = 0.2$ for the last Sign layer and $\gamma_l = \gamma \rho_l = 0.0004 \times 25 = 0.01$ for the rest.
+In general we find that corrected weight decay requires higher maximum weight decay than the uncorrected counterpart after testing $\lambda \in \{0.1, 0.2\}$ for \{AdamW, AdamC\} and sweeping $\lambda_l \in \{0.04, \mathbf{0.08}, 0.12, 0.16\}$ ($\lambda_L = 0.05\lambda_l$ for the Sign layer) for Scion and $C^2_l \in \{1.1875, \mathbf{0.791\overline{6}}, 0.59375, 0.475\}$ (chosen s.t. the initial $\lambda_{0,l} \in \{0.08, \mathbf{0.12}, 0.16, 0.2\}$ and $\lambda_L = 0.05 \lambda_{0,l}$ for the Sign layer) for ScionC (constant).
+For each setting, we repeat the experiment for $N=3$ random seeds and report the ImageNet-1k top-1 val. accuracy as (mean) $\pm$ (sample standard deviation).